addiskers/GII-automation/README.md

 ### Important Selenium Path Issue on Render

-When deploying on **Render**, you'll run into an issue where **Selenium** cannot find the Chrome binary.
-This is because Render doesn't have Chrome installed by default, and Selenium needs to know the path to the Chrome binary in the Render environment.
+When deploying on **Render**, you'll run into an issue where **Selenium** cannot find.
+This is because Render doesn't have Chrome installed by default, and Selenium needs to know the path in the Render environment.

 To solve this: